puppetlabs/puppetlabs-mysql/README.md

 You can just make an entry like thing => true in the hash.
 MySQL doesn't care if thing is alone or set to a value, it'll happily accept both.

+###Custom configuration

+To add custom mysql configuration you can drop additional files into /etc/mysql/conf.d/ in order to override settings or add additional ones (if you choose not to use override_options in mysql::globals).
+This location is hardcoded into the my.cnf template file.

 ##Reference